 White chicken chili is the perfect bowl of yummy when you need a quick and easy dinner recipe for a cool fall night or a cold winters day!
 Thick and hearty, the chili ingredients come together to create a soup recipe that will warm both your body and your soul – all while filling your belly!

-Here in Texas, chili is a tomato based product with hamburger or steak, peppers and seasonings.
-While I adore that type of chili recipe, by sometimes I just want something different.
+Here in Texas, traditional chili is a tomato based product made with hamburger or steak, peppers, chili powder and cumin.
+Occasionally you’ll find a recipe with other ingredients, but those are the basics.
+While I adore traditional beef chili, sometimes I just want something different.